Windos/windos.github.io/_posts/2017-08-04-o365-all-the-things.md

 }
 ```

-Oh, that variable notion of `$Script:Name` is being used here so that the variable
+Oh, that variable notion of `$Script:Name` is being used here so that the variables
-is accessible to other functions within this script file… like the disconnect
+are accessible to other functions within this script file… like the disconnect
 function below.

 ### Disconnect-O365Services

-Like a good “tidy kiwi,” we'll also be cleaning up the various remote sessions
+Like a good "tidy kiwi," we'll also be cleaning up the various remote sessions
 we opened with the previous function.

 [![a tidy kiwi by leroy - https://www.flickr.com/photos/iiiii/246016049](/images/o365-all-the-things/tidykiwi.jpg)](/images/o365-all-the-things/tidykiwi.jpg)

-You'll notice that there is no Disconnect-MsolService cmdlet.
+You'll notice that there is no `Disconnect-MsolService` cmdlet.
 Unlike the other
 services, there is no actual PS session created, so just disconnect the others
 and close the PowerShell host.